azagniotov/stubby4j/README.md

 ### Making requests over TLS

-When this section is written, as of November 2021, there are still enough legacy applications out there that have not (or not able to) upgraded to the more secure & the recommended by the insutry TLS protocol versions `v1.2` and/or its successor
+When this section is written, as of November 2021, there are still enough legacy applications out there that have not (or not able to) upgraded to the more secure, recommended and industry-standard TLS protocol versions v1.2 and/or its successor v1.3.
-`v1.3`.
 Therefore, in order to acommodate a range of integration testing needs, `stubby4j` continues to support the legacy versions of TLS protocol.

-Furthermore, the reader should be aware of that as part of continuous improvement of Java security, the industry continues the process of disabling the aforementioned protocols and in March 2021, the [RFC8996](https://datatracker.ietf.org/doc/html/rfc8996) deprecating `TLS 1.0` (introduced in 1999) and `TLS 1.1` (introduced in 2006) was approved.
+Furthermore, the reader should be aware of that as part of continuous improvement of Java security, the industry continues discourage use of  aforementioned protocols and in March 2021, the [RFC8996](https://datatracker.ietf.org/doc/html/rfc8996) deprecating `TLS 1.0` (introduced in 1999) and `TLS 1.1` (introduced in 2006) was approved.

 #### Supported protocol versions